Norfolk Southern Railway: Pan Am Southern/Patriot Corridor

 On May 15, 2008, NS announced that it would join with Pan Am Railways to create the "Patriot Corridor", an improved rail route between Albany, New York, and the greater Boston, Massachusetts, area.
-On March 12, 2009, STB approved the deal.
+On March 12, 2009, Surface Transportation Board (STB) approved the deal.
 Each of the two companies now owns 50% of a new company known as Pan Am Southern (PAS).
 PAR's trackage between Ayer, Massachusetts, and Mechanicville, New York, was transferred to PAS and continues to be operated and maintained by PAR's Springfield Terminal Railway Company subsidiary.
 NS transferred to PAS cash and property valued at $140 million.
-The railroad operates 22K and 23K from Mechanicville, NY to Ayer, MA.
+The railroad operates 22K and 23K from Mechanicville, New York to Ayer, Massachusetts.
 Due to the unique ACSES PTC system used on Keolis-operated trackage, which the 22K and 23K runs on between Wachusett and Ayer, only specific SD60E locomotives equipped with ACSES can lead trains.

 In 2021, CSX announced its intention to purchase Pan Am Railways.
 Norfolk Southern protested, arguing that CSX, which would own 50% of Pan Am Southern, would be able to block Norfolk Southern out of the northeast.
 As part of the Surface Transportation Board merger requirements, CSX will give NS limited trackage rights to run intermodal trains, and Pan Am Southern will be operated by the Pittsburg and Shawmut Railroad, under the name Berkshire and Eastern Railroad.